About CAYEN (pronounced like cayenne pepper!)

 We have an all-TAY statewide Board which is involved in both statewide and local program and policy decisions.

-Mission: To empower Transitional Age Youth (TAY) to be leaders in community and mental health system transformation and to create positive change through the promotion of culturally appropriate supports, services and approaches that improve and maintain the mental health of California’s TAY.
+Mission: To empower Transitional Age Youth (TAY) to be leaders in community and behavioral health system transformation and to create positive change through the promotion of culturally appropriate supports, services and approaches that improve and maintain the behavioral health of California’s TAY.

 Who we are: